Cat5TV/plugin.video.category5/README.md

 ## Install this script
 Install the Category5 TV script:

-* Downloading [https://github.com/Cat5TV/plugin.video.category5/archive/master.zip](the ZIP FILE) from this page (make sure you put it somewhere you can find it later),
+* Downloading [the ZIP FILE](https://github.com/Cat5TV/plugin.video.category5/archive/master.zip) from this page (make sure you put it somewhere you can find it later),
 * Load Kodi and go to system and find "Add-Ons" on the left hand side,
 * Click "Install from zip file".